New City, Chicago: Back of the Yards

 Back of the Yards is an industrial and residential neighborhood so named because it was near the former Union Stock Yards, which employed thousands of European immigrants in the early 20th century.
 Life in this neighborhood was explored in Upton Sinclair's 1906 novel The Jungle.
 The area was formerly part of the town of Lake until it was annexed by Chicago in 1889.
-In the late 19th and early 20th centuries, the area was occupied largely by Eastern European immigrants and their descendants, who were predominantly ethnic Lithuanian, Bohemian, Moravian, and Slovak.
+In the late 19th and early 20th centuries, the area was occupied largely by Northern and Central European immigrants and their descendants, who were predominantly ethnic Lithuanian, Bohemian, Moravian, and Slovak.

 In 1939, the activist Saul Alinsky and the local park director Joseph Meegan organized the Back of the Yards Neighborhood Council, where Alinsky first developed the method of community organizing.
 The prerequisites of this successful attempt to bring together community leaders from different national Catholic churches, business, and labor were the Great Depression and the labor organizing work of the Packinghouse Workers Organizing Committee, a member of the CIO led in Chicago by Herb March.
 This work led to his founding the Industrial Areas Foundation in 1940, which later trained community organizers.

 Jane Jacobs, in her 1961 book The Death and Life of Great American Cities, cites the Back of the Yards as an area able to "unslum" in the 1960s, due to a beneficial set of circumstances.
 This included a stabilized community base with skilled members who were willing to trade work to upgrade housing, as well as active and well-led local social and political organizations.
 Jacobs often cited the Back of the Yards as a model for other depressed neighborhoods to follow to upgrade their communities.

 Some time after the 1970s, when the stockyard operations closed and the number of nearby jobs decreased, many people left to move to newer housing and work in the suburbs.
 The population of the neighborhood gradually reflected a new wave of settlement, predominantly Mexican-American.